swsamleo/wei_shao.github.io/_pages/about.md

-I am currently engaged as an IWY (Impossible Without You) Research Scientist at [CSIRO Data61](https://research.csiro.au/cybersecurity-quantum-systems/people/staff/), visiting researcher at UC Davis and adjunct fellow at RMIT University.
+I am currently engaged as an IWY (Impossible Without You) Research Scientist at [CSIRO Data61](https://research.csiro.au/cybersecurity-quantum-systems/people/staff/), an adjunct lecturer at UNSW, visiting researcher at UC Davis and adjunct fellow at RMIT University.
 Previously, I held a position as a Postdoctoral Researcher at UC Davis, under the mentorship of IEEE Fellow [Junshan Zhang](https://scholar.google.com/citations?user=UtAdFs8AAAAJ&hl=en), following a similar stint at Arizona State University.

 I obtained my PhD under the supervision of Prof [Flora Salim](https://www.unsw.edu.au/staff/flora-salim) and Dr Jeffrey Chan, where I focused on spatio-temporal data mining and smart cities.
 Before that, I obtained my master's degree from the University of Hong Kong with distinction honor.